Cashed/memory-game/readme.md

 #Memory Game Lab

-You're going to create a Javascript memory game on a subject of your choice(web frameworks, dog breeds, etc.)  See the examples at the bottom of this page.
+You're going to create a Javascript memory game on a subject of your choice(web frameworks, dog breeds, etc.)  See the example gifs at the bottom of the page for inspiration.

 ###The requirements